Select Page

 Serious Fine Art & Photography Printing Without the Drama

 The Canon imagePROGRAF Pro 2600 is built for studios that sell print as a premium product – not just a commodity.
-With a 12-colour LUCIA PRO II ink system, stable mechanics and genuinely low maintenance, it’s the kind of 24" printer you can trust on deadline days.
+As a 24" professional pigment ink printer, it’s widely used for fine art, photography and exhibition work where colour accuracy, consistency and reliability matter just as much as headline resolution.
+With a 12-colour LUCIA PRO II ink system, stable mechanics and genuinely low maintenance, it’s the kind of printer you can trust on deadline days.
+If you’re looking for full specifications, pricing and ordering options, you can view the Canon imagePROGRAF PRO-2600 main product page here.
+Below is a practical look at what the Canon Pro 2600 does well, how it compares to typical Epson and HP alternatives, and why more studios are moving their fine-art and photographic work onto this platform.

 Canon imagePROGRAF Pro 2600 24 inch printer